mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - Working capital = capital circulante
 - Cash flow = flujos de efectivo
 - Free cash flow = caja libre

+## 5. Accrual Accounting

+### 5.1 Accrual Accounting vs. Cash Accounting

+Profitability and Liquidity are related, bu they are not the same; that is because we do accrual accounting.
+Recall:

+- Profit = Revenues - Expenses
+- Change in cash = Cash inflows - Cash outflows

+Not all revenues and expenses have their equivalent cash inflows and outflows, because for instance:

+- We might buy/sell on credit, so we have revenues/expenses, but cash transactions happen later in time
+- Depreciation/amortization are expenses that don't affect cash

+In other words, **accrual accounting** recognizes revenues and expenses when they occur, independently of any cash flows that might happen or not.
+Thus, for instance, a credit sale is recognized when the product is delivered, not when the associated cash is received!

+The counterpart method would be **cash accounting**, which is not used in practice: it recognizes only cash payments and receipts.
+That method would be able to provide only the cash flow statement, missing the balance sheet and the income statement.
+That would have the following shortcomings:

+- We'd have missing assets purchased on credit (e.g., inventories): even though we'd have not paid them, we'd own them!
+- Missing payment obligations (e.g., Accounts payable)
+- Missing sales and expenses on credit
+- Any economic event that does not affect the cash account is missing!
+Including: assets acquired in previous years (e.g., equipment)!
+- The profit would be only the cash profit, which is not true!

+### 5.1 Bookstore Case: Now Transactions

+1. Prepaid insurance

+   -  The Campus Bookstore prepays €1,200 on April 1st x3 for a full year of insurance.
+   -  By December 31st, the Campus Bookstore recognizes the consumption of €900 of insurance (i.e. use of 9 out of 12 months).

+2. Interest on bank loan

+   -  The Campus Bookstore received a €10,000 bank loan on July 1st x3 to be repaid at the end of three years.
+   -  The 5% interest cost of the loan has to be paid every Jun 30th.

+3. Advances from customers (i.e. unearned revenues)

+   - On March 31st, the Campus Bookstore receives an order of books for €10,000 from a corporate customer that pays €6,000 in advance.
+   - The order of books is delivered to the customer on May 31st.
+   - The remaining €4,000 owed by the customers are received on Jun 30th.